NATURE OF OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 All share and per share amounts have been presented to give retroactive effect to a 1-for-14 reverse-stock split that occurred in January 2020.

-The Company reclassified certain operating expenses for the year ended December 31, 2019 to conform to 2020 classification.
-There was no net effect on the total operating expenses of such reclassification.
+The Company reclassified certain operating expenses for the year ended December 31, 2020 to conform to 2021 classification.
+There was no net effect on the total expenses of such reclassification.

 Principles of Consolidation